-The causal organism is called Chlamydia psittaci has recently been renamed Chlamydophia psittaci and is found in a wide variety of birds and mammals, including man.
+The causal organism is called Chlamydia psittaci.
+It was temporarily renamed Chlamydophila psittaci, but the accepted name has now reverted to the original.
+The organism is found in a wide variety of birds and mammals, including man.
 This species is now sub-divided in to many sub-species, each affecting a different animal.
-For example, the type affecting cats produces mostly a conjunctivitis; that in sheep would cause an abortion; while in humans there ia a primarily a pneumonia.
-The organism producing a genital/venereal disease in humans has now been seperated into a seperate genus with the orginal of Chlamydia, and retains the original specific of Chlamydia trachomatis.
+For example, the type affecting cats produces mostly a conjunctivitis; that in sheep would cause an abortion; while in humans there is primarily a pneumonia.
+The organism producing a genital/venereal disease in humans is a separate species known as Chlamydia trachomatis.

 The organism itself is unusual in that it has certain characteristics of bacteria - i.e. it is relatively large and is sensitive to antibiotics; but it also resembles viruses in that it can only grow and multiply within the cells of its host.
 The damage is then caused by the rupture of these cells and the release of toxins into the system.
 Chlamydia appear to infect and multiply in most types of cell, hence the widely variable disease pattern seen in different individuals or species.

 The organism will survive outside the host for approximately one month if protected by cell debris and protein material (i.e. droppings, nasal discharges).
 An important aspect of control of the disease is therefore cleanliness and disinfection to remove such debris.